Other Inhabited Worlds: What the Urantia Book Says About Life Across the Cosmos

 The Number: Approximately Seven Trillion

 Start with the count.
-Paper 15, section 2, lays out the architectural plan of the seven superuniverses.
-Each tier nests inside the next: ten thousand inhabited worlds in a constellation, a hundred thousand in a local universe, ten million in a minor sector, on up.
-The total at the top:
+Paper 15, section 2, lays out the architectural plan of the seven superuniverses as a set of nested administrative tiers: ten thousand inhabited worlds in a constellation, a hundred thousand in a local universe, ten million in a minor sector, on up through the major sectors to the superuniverse itself.
+The arithmetic accumulates toward a single total at the top:

 "Seven superuniverses make up the present organized grand universe, consisting of approximately seven trillion inhabitable worlds plus the architectural spheres and the one billion inhabited spheres of Havona."
 (UB 15:2.9)